Oct 08, 2019

 If you are interested in supporting male fertility in your life, below are two simple tips.

-This can not only optimize your reproductive health, but also help lower your cancer risks: The World Health Organization reports that up to 30-50% of cancers are preventable, and that detoxing from toxic exposures can help with prevention.
+For example, reducing your exposures to plastics and canned foods can reduce your exposures to hormone disrupting chemicals, like phthalates and BPA.
+These measures can both optimize factors that protect your reproductive health and lower your cancer risks.
+The World Health Organization reports that up to 30-50% of cancers are preventable, and that detoxing from toxic exposures can help with prevention.

 Click below to register for my newsletter before to stay connected on this topic.

 (1) Breast Cancer Facts from the National Breast Cancer Foundation, Inc. https://www.nationalbreastcancer.org/breast-cancer-facts

 Each month, we will "meditate" on a body part or system.
 The goal is to connect with our body, senses, and symptoms to rely on this curiosity and "listening" as guidance for a gentle, detox journey.